Ayush-Singh-31/Optiver-07/README.md

   - SHL and MHL Neural Networks
   - Ridge Regression
 - Compared model performance using plots to check for accuracy and signs of overfitting.

-### 4. Next Steps (Week 08 Preview)

-- Plan to further compare the performance of different models for a final ensemble.
-- Test model efficiency on dataset subsets and explore scalability to the complete dataset.
-- Begin refining the final presentation to highlight progress and insights.